 Come and find out how scientists at the Earlham Institute are using genetics and cutting-edge technology to learn about the hidden lives of spectacled bears in Colombia and, in doing so, helping the conservation of these magnificent and important animals.
 Don’t forget your marmalade sandwiches!

-Adam Ciezarek is a postdoctoral scientists at the Earlham Institute on the Norwich Research Park.
+Adam Ciezarek is a postdoctoral scientist at the Earlham Institute on the Norwich Research Park.

 Monday 21 October